Find Grad Schools

 • Develop business methods and procedures, including accounting systems, file systems, office systems, logistics systems, and production schedules.

-Below is a list of the skills most Operations Research Analysts say are important on the job.
+These are the skills Operations Research Analysts say are the most useful in their careers:

 Mathematics: Using mathematics to solve problems.